Skip to content

 If it is an actual payment, perform the operations AUTH and CAPTURE or SALE as with a regular transaction.

-If it is a card registration with updateStoredPaymentInfo="true" specified in the Register call, perform the operation VERIFY, or Process(AUTH) and Process(ANNUL) instead.
+If it is a card registration with updateStoredPaymentInfo="true" specified in the Register call, perform the operation VERIFY (or AUTH & ANNUL only for cards that do not support VERIFY).

 When this stage is done, run the Query call on the transaction, to find the token, as described above.